tedlu-tw/Practicing-with-Leetcode/README.md

 # Practicing-with-Leetcode
-Playing with Leetcode, just putting here for fun :D
+Practicing with Leetcode, just putting here for fun.
+I will update asap :D
+Good luck playing with leetcode ヽ(●´∀`●)ﾉ